Alexander Nishibun, tenor, sings Scott Wheeler's "Serenata" with Calliope's Call. See the YouTube video.

 See the Trailer for "Portraits" The Piano Music of Scott Wheeler".

-Interview with SoundNotionTV on Scott Wheeler's newest opera," Naga" (Co-commissioned by Friends of Madame White Snake and Boston Lyric Opera).
+Interview with SoundNotionTV on Scott Wheeler's newest opera," Naga" (Co-commissioned by White Snake Projects and Boston Lyric Opera).
 Click here for the video.

 "Touch and Go"